3rd edition as of August 2022

 So, it is better to subscribe to a multi-dimensional model that integrates multiple causes of psychopathology and affirms that each cause comes to affect other causes over time.
 Uni-dimensional models alone are too simplistic to explain the etiology of mental disorders fully.

 Before introducing the current main models, it is crucial to understand what a model is.
 In a general sense, a model is defined as a representation or imitation of an object (dictionary.com).
 For mental health professionals, models help us to understand mental illness since diseases such as depression cannot be touched or experienced firsthand.
 To be considered distinct from other conditions, a mental illness must have its own set of symptoms.
 But as you will see, the individual does not have to present with the entire range of symptoms.
-For example, five out of nine symptoms may be enough to be diagnosed as having dysthymia, paranoid schizophrenia, avoidant personality disorder, or illness anxiety disorder.
-There will be some variability in terms of what symptoms are displayed, but in general, all people with a specific psychopathology have symptoms from that group.
+For example, to be diagnosed with separation anxiety disorder, you must present with three of eight symptoms for criteria A whereas for a major depressive episode as part of Bipolar II disorder, you have to display five (or more) symptoms for criteria A. There will be some variability in terms of what symptoms are displayed, but in general, all people with a specific psychopathology have symptoms from that group.

 - Biological – includes genetics, chemical imbalances in the brain, the functioning of the nervous system, etc.